-Program Office: 403.382.6991 • Chair: Frank Walton 403.320.3440 • frank.walton @lethbridgecollege.ab.ca
+Program Office: 403.382.6991 • agsciences @lethbridgecollege.ab.ca Chair: Edith Olson 403.382.6998 • edith.olson @lethbridgecollege.ab.ca Office of the Dean: Sandy Vanderburgh 403.317.3597

 The Agricultural Technology program is a two-year diploma program designed to train technologists to work in a wide variety of positions in the agricultural industry.
 A secondary objective is to prepare students to continue studies at the degree level.
 Course content is also applicable to those who will be returning to farming or ranching.